 Anna is a member of the Central New York Women’s Bar Association and the American Immigration Lawyers’ Association (AILA).
-She is committed to helping others by volunteering as a pro bono attorney through the Volunteer Lawyers Project of Onondaga County and serving on the Board of Directors of Symphoria, Syracuse Poster Project and the Syracuse branch of the Ukrainian Congress Committee of America.
+She is a board member of Symphoria and Syracuse Poster Project.
+Anna also serves as a pro bono attorney at the Volunteer Lawyers Project of Onondaga County and speaks on immigration and business law topics at the various events and seminars.
 Anna fluently speaks Ukrainian and Russian.

 - Volunteer Lawyers Project of Onondaga County (Immigration Clinic)

 - “Corporate Acquisitions and Mergers” National Monograph/Ukraine (co-author), 2014 Kluwer Law International BV, The Netherlands